 - If you think your soil is the culprit, remove the lavender from that area.
 Instead, you can choose to transplant it into a pot.
 This way you can ensure the soil is not nutrient-rich and you can amend it to your lavender’s requirements.

 - You must prune your lavender in Spring or late Fall.
 Do not cut off more than the topmost third of foliage.
 Avoid pruning your way to the woody base as it does not grow back easily.

 - Keep note of the soil richness and continue caring for your lavender plant.
 Be patient as it will take a while for the plant to fully revive and produce a good bloom of flowers.

 - Another point to look out for is that the soil pH should be right.
-Lavender prefers higher soil pH in the range 6 to 8.
-Acidic pH of 5 or less will ultimately kill you lavender.
+Lavender prefers higher soil pH in the range of 6 to 8.
+Acidic pH of 5 or less will ultimately kill your lavender.